 Garages and permanent outbuildings

 Repair category 2

-Notes The roof cladding to the outbuilding is of an old and weathered appearance, and may be of a material with an asbestos content.
-Repair or replacement may be necessary in due course.
+Notes The roof cladding to the garage is thought to be of a material with an asbestos content, and is of an old and weathered appearance, possibly requiring repair or replacement in the short term.
+Asbestos materials, if damaged or disturbed, can be hazardous to health.
 Further specialist advice should be obtained prior to implementation of any works in this regard.
+The main entrance door to the garage is corroded, damaged and inoperable, in need of replacement.

 Outside areas and boundaries Repair category 1 Notes Within the limitations of our inspection, no significant defects were noted to the outside areas and boundaries.
-There is minor cracking to some boundary walls, and a degree of ongoing maintenance and repair should be anticipated.
-Boundary walls should be regularly checked and maintained as necessary.
+Boundary walls should be routinely checked and maintained as necessary.